AlbertoCenzato/pytorch_ext/README.md

 trainer.run(model, training_set, training_callback=SupervisedTraining())
 ```

-To specify when the MTCallback object has to be called you must assign to `self.event` one of the values of `pytorch_ext.model_trainer.Event`
+To specify when the MTCallback object has to be called you must assign to `self.event` one of the values of `torch_ext.model_trainer.Event`

 To see the documentation and more examples take a look at model_training.model_trainer or model_training.callbacks.